Collection Systems Certification Program – Grade II

 All wastewater collection systems personnel, including those in subordinate positions, are encouraged to:

 - Apply for certification in the highest grade consistent with their present qualifications, regardless of whether or not the qualifications established for their present position could be satisfied by a person holding a lower grade of certification; and

 - Strive for increased knowledge, training, and experience to permit future advancement in their grade of certification.

 This program provides certification for personnel whose duties are confined to work, or supervision of work on sewer maintenance or construction, or pumping stations.

 QUALIFICATIONS – GRADE II

-All applicants for Grade II must submit satisfactory evidence of at least one year experience in a level of responsibility in the operation and maintenance of a system and shall meet the following general requirements:
+All applicants for Grade II must submit satisfactory evidence of at least one years’ qualifying experience describing duties in a level of responsibility relevant to the field operation, maintenance, and management of a collection system at Grade II or higher, or two years’ experience at a Grade I system.
+And shall meet the following general requirements:

 - Be able to read and write the English language;

 - Be able to maintain desirable logs and records of operation and maintenance in a collection system of classification consistent with the grade applied for.